-The School of Arts and Humanities offer opportunities for postgraduate study leading to MPhil and PhD, by both full-time and part time study, across a wide range of disciplines.
+The School of Arts and Humanities offer opportunities for postgraduate study leading to PhD, by both full-time and part time study, across a wide range of disciplines.

-Nottingham Trent University offers opportunities to study for an MPhil or PhD by research in all its academic schools.
+Nottingham Trent University offers opportunities to study for a PhD by research in all its academic schools.
 Supervision is available by full-time or part-time study, and can sometimes be provided by distance learning.

 We are currently accepting applications for the following PhD projects in the 2020/21 academic year:

 - French prison cultures

 - Nostalgia for the future: re-imagining lost home in the European borderlands